-Effect of Feeding Of fortified Urea Molasses Mineral Blocks on Milk Yield of Dairy Cows During Winter Months in Kashmir
+Effect of Feeding fortified Urea Molasses Mineral Blocks on Milk Yield of Dairy Cows During Winter Months in Kashmir

 ABSTRACT

-To evaluate the effect of urea molasses mineral blocks with or without enzyme and herb enrichment on the milk yield and milk composition of dairy cows during winter months, the experiment was conducted at Mountain Livestock Research Institute (MLRI)-Manasbal, Sher-e-Kashmir University of Agricultural Sciences and Technology of Kashmir, in two phases.
+To evaluate the effect of urea molasses mineral blocks with or without enzyme and herb enrichment on the milk yield and milk composition of dairy cows during winter months, the experiment was conducted in two phases.
 In phase 1, experimental multinutrient blocks were prepared and grouping of experimental animals was done based on body weight, stage of lactation, milk yield and parity.
 In phase 2 of the experiment, animals were offered UMMBs ( Urea molasses mineral blocks) and collection of milk samples was done.
 Milk yield was recorded on daily basis.
 Milk composition was recorded thrice (start of experiment, mid and at the end of experiment) during the trial (day 0, day 22, day 45 of the trial).
 The milk yield in treatment groups was increased as compared to the control group in which case it was decreased during the experimental period (Dec to Feb).
 However, this increase in milk yield was non-significant.
 Highest milk production was recorded in T4 (Urtica dioca + enzyme enriched UMMB) and the lowest average milk production was recorded in T0 (Control) group.
-Significant (P=.05) increase in milk protein percentage was found in all the treatment groups as compared to control group with highest average protein percentage in T4 (Urtica dioca and enzyme fortified UMMB) and lowest in T1 (control) group, although there was increase in milk fat percentage and 3.5% fat corrected milk in all treatment groups compared to control group but the differences did not show statistical significance.
+Significant (P=.05) increase in milk protein percentage was found in all the treatment groups as compared to control group with highest average protein percentage in T4 (Urtica dioca and enzyme fortified UMMB) and lowest in T1 (control) group.
+Although there was increase in milk fat percentage and 3.5% fat corrected milk in all treatment groups compared to the control group but these differences did not show statistical significance.
 Significantly (P=.05) higher milk SNF percentage was recorded in T4 group as compared to other treatments and control groups.
-Milk lactose was reported significantly (P=.05) higher in T1 and T4 than T0 (control).
+Milk lactose was found to be significantly (P=.05) higher in T1 and T4 than T0 (control).

 KEYWORDS: Exogenous fibrolytic enzyme, Milk, Urea molasses mineral block, Urtica dioca.